zeabur/zeabur/readme.md

 For details on how to use Zeabur, check out our [documentation](https://zeabur.com/docs).

-## Contributing Dashboard Internationalization
+## Contributing Dashboard Localization

-In `dashboard/locales`, there are language files that used in Zeabur's dashboard.
-If you found there is something wrong in the translation, or some translation is missing, you can help us to improve it.

-If you are trying to add missing translation, first you need to find out the corresponding translation key in English file.

-You can run `node dashboard/locales/sync.mjs` to sync the translation keys with primary language (English).
+Contact us on [Discord](https://zeabur.com/dc).
+You can apply for the [Reward Program](https://zeabur.com/docs/billing/reward) for this contribution.